We’ve put together a list of fantastic vacation ideas at US National Parks in June.

 Some of the most impressive ruins are the Cliff Palace, Spruce Tree House, and Balcony House.
 There are a number of great lookout’s just off of the main park road.

-However, the best way to explore the park is on foot.
-Mesa National Park in June is a very pleasant time to visit since the temperatures hover between 44F to 73F.
+However, the best way to explore Mesa Verde National is on foot.
+So, June is a very pleasant time to visit since the temperatures hover between 44F to 73F.

 The park is absolutely massive and there are lots of trails geared toward the natural aspect of the park as well as the cultural significance.
 The Point Lookout Trail is known for its impressive views.
 It is 2.2 miles in total and moderately difficult.
 It reminds visitors of the isolation that the area must have afforded the Pueblo people when they used to call it home.

-Nestled in California’s Sierra Nevada mountains, Sequoia and Kings Canyon National Parks are close enough for a weekend getaway from both Northern and Southern California.
+Nestled in California’s Sierra Nevada mountains, Sequoia National Park and the juxtaposed Kings Canyon National Park are close enough for a weekend getaway from both Northern and Southern California.
 Known for their towering sequoia trees and miles of pristine wilderness trails, both national parks are great destinations for everyone looking to escape the hustle and bustle and reconnect with nature when driving across the USA.